collocations.org

 A stone balcony gives the building an air of elegance.

-He leaned towards Melissa with an air of great confidentiality.
+He leaned over to Melissa with an air of confidentiality.

 Report an error or submit a comment/suggestion on air